the-overdriven/Dwarf-Fortress-stuff/wisdom.md

 Q: Does decorating with bones satisfy dwarf's "Craft an object" need?
 I don't want to create new items.
 A: Sadly, no. But they can cheaply create rock mugs or toys, which are at least useful.

+Q: How many squads are needed to conquer a "lemur demon"?
+A: Don't attack it; demand surrender and occupy, and if the goblins accept, they'll kill the demon, which I managed with four squads on a ~100-population dark fortress.